 March 25, 1934 - Feminist writer and activist Gloria Steinem was born in Toledo, Ohio.

-March 25, 1936 – Confederate soldier Arthur B. Hale, who served with Co.
+March 25, 1936 – Confederate soldier Arthur Bagby Hale, who served with Co.
 F of the 36th Alabama Infantry, passed away at the age of 96.
-He is buried in the Pleasant Hill Baptist Church Cemetery off Shiloh Road in Monroe County.
+Born on March 9, 1840, he was buried in the Pleasant Hill Baptist Church Cemetery off Shiloh Road in Monroe County.

 March 25, 1951 – National Baseball Hall of Fame second baseman Eddie Collins passed away at the age of 63 in Boston, Mass.
 During his career, he played for the Philadelphia Athletics and the Chicago White Sox.
 He was inducted into the Hall of Fame in 1939.